jynik/skullsup/README.md

 setup in which the Skull is conntected to Raspberry Pi Zero W running a custom Linux build.
-One or more skulls retrieve animations and settings from a server, and the programs descriped below may be used to submit animiations the the server.
+One or more skulls retrieve animations and settings from a server, and the programs descriped below may be used to submit animiations to the server.

 Note that you'll need a [logic level converter] to connect the DigiSpark's 5V UART to the RPi0's 3.3V UART.